Take a fresh look at your lifestyle.

 Panchkroshi Yatra – Ancient Sacred Circle of Varanasi

-“Kashi the cultural capital of India”, enriched by thousands of Puranic temples, and most of them are linked together with the pilgrimage routs.
+“Kashi the cultural capital of India”, is enriched by thousands of Puranic temples, and most of them are linked together with the pilgrimage routes.
 These routes are the sacred landscape of Varanasi, which symbolizes a cosmos and makes the cultural, spiritual, religious, and architectural heritage.

 Varanasi Ghats Boat Ride experience

-Surprisingly Varanasi is designed with such signs, symbols, and sacred geometry that its territorial organization makes it a “Cosmocised sacred City”, unfortunately, most of the people are unaware of this fact hence many sacred sites have been altered or lost over the period of time.
+Surprisingly Varanasi is designed with such signs, symbols, and sacred geometry that its territorial organization makes it a “Cosmocised sacred City”, unfortunately, most people are unaware of this fact hence many sacred sites have been altered or lost over the period

-The center of this sacred geometry is the “Madhyameshwara Mahadev – the lord of Centre” on the bank of Mandakini Tirtha (Mandakini tirtha is lost now, but some locals consider the pond in company garden at Maidagin as Mandakini tirtha).
+The center of this sacred geometry is the “Madhyameshwara Mahadev – the lord of Centre” on the bank of Mandakini Tirtha (Mandakini Tirtha is lost now, but some locals consider the pond in the company garden at Maidagin as Mandakini Tirtha).

-Five concentric circle spreads from the “Madhyameshwara “ and divides the city into five territorial layers, representing the five aspects of Lord Shiva –
+Five concentric circles spread from the “Madhyameshwara “ and divide the city into five territorial layers, representing the five aspects of Lord Shiva –

 1. Vamadeva